 Welcome to the Pakenham Lakes Fishing Guide.
 Pakenham Lakes is located within the growing residential estate Lakeside Pakenham about an hours drive from Melbourne.
 The lake is quite small and shallow, but has become a popular fishing spot and is stocked with trout during most school holiday breaks.
-It also holds health numbers of redfin.
+It also holds healthy numbers of redfin.
 It’s a great place to take kids and beginners fishing especially with small lures, soft plastics and spinners.

 Things to do at Pakenham Lakeside